unisdr/VC-API-Documentation/arise-v2.md

 ## PreventionWeb Countries and Regions

 This endpoint lists all countries and regions.
-Record with parent_target_id = 0 while parent_target_id != 0 are countries.
+Regions are record with parent_target_id = 0 while parent_target_id != 0 are countries.

 ### URL: /sso-unisdr/api/integration/taxonomy/country_region